telerik/kendo-ui-core/docs/web/notification/overview.md

 	});
 	</script>

-## Positioning and stacking
+### Position and Stack Notifications

-### Popup messages
+#### Popup messages

-By default, the **Notification** widget creates popups, which overlay the other page content.
-If no position settings are defined, the first popup will be displayed near the bottom-right corner of the browser viewport and subsequent popups will stack upwards.
+By default, Kendo UI Notification creates popups, which overlay the other page content.
+If you do not define any position settings, the first popup will be displayed near the bottom-right corner of the browser viewport and subsequent popups will stack upwards.

-Positioning and stacking can be controlled independently.
-If no stacking setting is defined, the popups will stack upwards or downwards, depending on the positioning settings
-(e.g. popups which display at the top of the viewport will stack downwards and vice versa).
-In most cases automatic stacking is good enough.
+You can independently control positioning and stacking.
+If you do not define any stacking settings, the popups will stack upwards or downwards, depending on the positioning settings.
+For example, popups displayed at the top of the viewport will stack downwards and vice versa.
+The automatic settings of the stacking functionality comply with a common preference among users.
+However, you can render leftward or rightward stacking by explicitly defining the respective settings.
-Defining stacking explicitly is needed mostly when it should be leftward or rightward, which is a little uncommon.

-By default, popups are *pinned*, i.e. when the page is scrolled, they do not move.
-This is achieved by applying a `position:fixed` style to the popups.
-When the popups are not pinned, they use `position:absolute`.
+Popups are pinned by default, which means that they do not change their position when users scroll the page.
+The pinned functionality is achieved by applying a `position:fixed` style to the popups.
+If you want to let the popups move together with the scrolled page, use the `position:absolute` style.

-If the popup content will vary and stacking is likely to occur, it is a good idea to define explicit dimensions, so that the popups are aligned and look better when stacked next to one another.
+If the popup content is expected to vary and stacking is likely to occur, it is a good idea to define explicit dimensions.
+In this way, the popups are aligned and look better when stacked next to one another.

-### Example - manage position, stacking and size
+The example below demonstrates how to manage the positioning, stacking, and sizing functionalities of notifications.

+###### Example

     <span id="notification"></span>